luizasabreu/flask_graphs_challenge/README.md

 ## Route: /calculate
 * Path: `src\routes\calculate.py`

-The `calculate` route is responsible to find all places that must be visited to have a minimum travel time for a given input.
-The input has information about the destinations and distances between cities related to the time taken to travel between them.
-It returns a dict with all places to visit in a certain order that guarantees minimal time on the road.
+The `calculate` route only allows POST and is responsible to find all places that must be visited to have a minimum travel time for a given input.

+- The input has information about the destinations and distances between cities related to the time taken to travel between them.

+- The output returns a dictionary with all places to visit in a certain order that guarantees minimal time on the road.

-This route has a dependency on the `get_optimal_path` and `save_penguin_travel` services.
+This route has a dependency on the following services:
+- `get_optimal_path`
+-  `save_penguin_travel`

 ## Service: path_optimization